j-nagar/recipes-and-ratings-analysis/README.md

    - Train MSE: **1559.237**
    - Test MSE: **1321.407**

    - **Interpretation**: The train and test MSE values indicate the average squared difference between the predicted and actual calorie values.
-The relatively low MSE on both sets suggests the model's predictions are precise and that it generalizes well to unseen data.
+The relatively low MSE on both the training and test sets indicate that the model's predictions are more accurate than the baseline and that it generalizes well to unseen data.

 2. **R² Score (Coefficient of Determination)**:
    - Train R²: **0.9894**